What is a Notice of Intended Prosecution?

 What happens if I don’t respond to a requirement for the identity of a driver?

 Failure to respond to a requirement for driver details will normally result in a prosecution for failure to furnish information contrary to s172 Road Traffic Act 1988.
-This offence carries 6 penalty points on conviction, a higher penalty for most offences in relation to which the NIP has been issued.
+This offence carries 6 penalty points on conviction, which is a higher penalty for most offences in relation to which the NIP has been issued.
 Therefore, it is rarely a good idea to ignore the NIP.

 What should I do if I wasn’t driving at the time of the offence detailed on the NIP?